 Another traditional highlight in the park is the illuminated ice skating (where you hire skates on site), which lets you glide through the park and transports you along a Disneyesque Christmas trail (albeit with considerably more sausages and less fairy glitter).

 The Christkindlmarkt’s organisers once declared the location an area of respite from commercial Christmas stress.
 But don’t imagine this implies you can take a gentle stroll around the stalls.
-At peak times, the place can get remarkably busy.
+At peak times, the place gets remarkably busy.

 The best time to go is (inevitably) after dark, when the lights and sights combine to give the true Christmas market experience you read about in leather-bound tomes of travel.
 Just be prepared to share that experience with quite a lot of other folk, especially as you near December 24th.

-Many visitors go late afternoon, just before the peak crowds and leaving time for an evening Advent concert.
+Many visitors prefer to go late afternoon, just before the peak crowds and leaving time for an evening advent concert.

 Tip: If you want a good twilight photo without actually entering the market, stand at the top of the steps leading up to the Burgtheater on the other side of the road.
 Look across for a great view of the lighted entrance arch, illuminated booths and Rathaus.